 Edge restraints (if required)

 The next stage is to set up edge restraints around the area to be paved (these may include existing walls) using block kerbs or concrete edging.
 The kerbs or concrete edgings are bedded into 100mm of concrete, to the required level, with a 45-degree haunch up the side of at least half the block or kerb height.
 This is essential to prevent the blocks and the sand on which they are laid from moving.

 Underground drainage, aco drains or similar drainage, including inspection chambers are installed at this stage if required.

 The area is then to be backfilled with 150mm of crushed stone, and compacted to 100mm.

 Onto this, a layer of slightly damp grit sand (grit sand is more free draining than normal sand and is less prone to being washed out) is applied to a depth of 50mm, and then compacted with a plate compactor.
 The second layer of grit sand is then applied to a depth of 20mm.
 This second layer of sand is levelled to the correct falls.

 The laying of concrete block paving should always begin from the bottom of any slope, preferably starting from a right angle or a straight edge.
 Working from several packs at a time is essential when using a mixed size product such as cobble styled paving blocks.

-We use the plate compactor on the paved area again, to push the sand into the joints.
-Once this has been done, we check for any gaps in the jointing and fill where necessary, compacting again afterwards if needed.
+We again use the plate compactor on the paved area to push the sand into the joints.
+Once this has been done, we check for gaps in the jointing and fill them where necessary, compacting again afterwards if needed.
 The sand in the joints may need to be topped up for the first few months after the job is completed.